top of page

 The Investment Banker

 Speaking of white and straight… if you need an “in” to the heteronormative social scene, look no further.
 Banking events are the wet dreams of every upper-middle class, WASP family.
-Topics of discussion may include: what restaurant cooks the best steak and the last time you snorted cocaine.
+Topics of discussion may include: what constitutes the best steak and the last time you snorted cocaine.

 I learned a lot during my time with the investment banker.
 For instance, how does one obtain a position as an investment banker?
 Well, it’s a process.
 Like they say, what comes easy won’t last long and what lasts long won’t come easy.
 That was either about getting a job as an investment banker, or having sex with one.
 Can’t remember which.